 Why book in September?
 The last great guides, who have been holding out for long, private tours using their own luxury vans during these busy periods, will now be available to the first booking that comes along; if you wait until October, you’ll likely have to settle for subpar hotels too.

 Carnevale is the high point in Venice’s social calendar, a masked extravaganza where elegance and style come together in transgression.
-In 2017, it will happen from February 18 to 28.
+In 2018, it will happen January 27–February 13.
 The most sought-after masquerade balls are those that take place in Venice’s great palaces, where you are surrounded by rich furnishings and a wealth of historic art.

 Why book in September?
 These exquisite costume parties draw visitors from around the world; by October, tickets for the most anticipated events will be sold out, as will the most desirable hotels.